-However, top-level management has not yet empowered or incentivised mid-level managers to allow or even motivate their employees to participate in cross-divisional InnerSource activities.
+However, top-level management has not yet empowered or incentivized mid-level managers to allow or even motivate their employees to participate in cross-divisional InnerSource activities.
 In addition to that, the capacity of every associate is usually allocated to non InnerSource projects for 100 % of their working time.
-Cross organizational collaboration is not yet the norm and line managers usually do not have targets outside of their own organisation.
+Cross organizational collaboration is not yet the norm and line managers usually do not have targets outside of their own organization.
 Contributions to InnerSource projects are expected to be made during working hours, not during free time.

-Managers are held responsible for the results of their business units.
+- Managers are held responsible for the results of their business units.
 Letting their staff participate in InnerSource activities which might spend time making contributions outside of their business unit effectively reduces the capacity of his or her unit.
 This will likely make it harder for the managers to reach or exceed their goals.

-Line managers and HR will, by default, judge the performance of their subordinates against their business units goals, which might not be aligned with the goals of the InnerSource community.
+- Line managers and HR will, by default, judge the performance of their subordinates against their business units goals, which might not be aligned with the goals of the InnerSource community.

 - The less executive air cover a line manager perceives he has, the less likely is he or she to have his or her staff participate in InnerSource activities which contribute to another business unit.

-The less transparency and control a line manager has of work done by one of her subordinates, the less likely is she to allow her to contribute.
+- The less transparency and control a line manager has of work done by one of her subordinates, the less likely is she to allow her to contribute.

-The more time an associate spends on contributions to an InnerSource project which does not benefit his day-to-day work, the more will the workload for his teammates in his business unit increase.
+- The more time an associate spends on contributions to an InnerSource project which does not benefit his day-to-day work, the more will the workload for his teammates in his business unit increase.

-Individual contributors will likely consider participating in InnerSource as an opportunity to enhance their professional network within the company and to gain knowledge and experience in the technical area of her contributions.
+- Individual contributors will likely consider participating in InnerSource as an opportunity to enhance their professional network within the company and to gain knowledge and experience in the technical area of her contributions.

 Set up a formal contracting between the contributor, their line manager and a centrally funded and steered InnerSource governance office (ISGO).
 Have the ISGO reimburse business units who contracted contributors for the contracted time.

-The contracting specifies a maximum percentage of the associates work time in InnerSource.
+- The contracting specifies a maximum percentage of the associates work time in InnerSource.

-The contracting clearly states that work in the contributor's business unit takes precedence over work in InnerSource.
+- The contracting clearly states that work in the contributor's business unit takes precedence over work in InnerSource.

-The contracting states that it is not required to work in InnerSource for the maximum percentage specified in the contract.
+- The contracting states that it is not required to work in InnerSource for the maximum percentage specified in the contract.

-The contracting is signed by the contributor, the contributor's line manager, the governance office and the Dedicated Community Leader of the community the contributor will be contributing to.
+- The contracting is signed by the contributor, the contributor's line manager, the governance office and the Dedicated Community Leader of the community the contributor will be contributing to.

 - The governance office offers to mediate between the contributor and her line manager in case of conflict regarding the time for contributions.

-The Dedicated Community Leader participates in or provides input for performance reviews of contributors contracted for more than 20 %.
+- The Dedicated Community Leader participates in or provides input for performance reviews of contributors contracted for more than 20 %.

 A formal contracting and centrally funded reimbursements convincingly communicating the organizations support for the InnerSource initiative, thus empowering middle management to sign off on it:

-Allocation of corporate funds to business units for reimbursement of development capacity signals to line managers that InnerSource is deemed valuable by the organization, that it has executive air cover and that they are expected to support it, too.
+- Allocation of corporate funds to business units for reimbursement of development capacity signals to line managers that InnerSource is deemed valuable by the organization, that it has executive air cover and that they are expected to support it, too.

-A formal contracting signals that work in InnerSource is managed professionally and inspires trust.
+- A formal contracting signals that work in InnerSource is managed professionally and inspires trust.

-A formal contracting increases transparency and provides a better overview about the associate's available capacity for his business unit and InnerSource projects, thus reducing the risk of "over-booked/planned capacity".
+- A formal contracting increases transparency and provides a better overview about the associate's available capacity for his business unit and InnerSource projects, thus reducing the risk of "over-booked/planned capacity".

 A formal contracting is also beneficial for contributors and communities:

-With a stable group of contributors, it is more likely that some of them will eventually achieve Trusted Committer status.
+- With a stable group of contributors, it is more likely that some of them will eventually achieve Trusted Committer status.

-A formal contracting provides a basis for resolving conflict related to participation in InnerSource activities.
+- A formal contracting provides a basis for resolving conflict related to participation in InnerSource activities.
 Note that mediation will likely be successful only for a few companies with a culture conducive to that.

 - BIOS at Robert Bosch GmbH

-Georg Grütter (Robert Bosch GmbH)
+- Georg Grütter (Robert Bosch GmbH)

 - Diogo Fregonese (Robert Bosch GmbH)

-Robert Hansel (Robert Bosch GmbH)
+- Robert Hansel (Robert Bosch GmbH)

 - Robert C. Hanmer

-2016-10-25 - first review
+- 2016-10-25 - first review

 - 2017-05-09 - rework

-2017-09-08 - second review, final rework and merged
+- 2017-09-08 - second review, final rework and merged

-2021-02-27 - fixing issues with display of the pattern in the book
+- 2021-02-27 - fixing issues with display of the pattern in the book